 Tammy’s passion for design stems from a diverse artistic background and a desire to create.
 She graduated from Cal Poly in San Luis Obispo with a Bachelor of Architecture and studied urban planning and architecture in Copenhagen, Denmark.
 With minors in Sustainable Agriculture and Sustainable Design, Tammy is committed to integrating architecture with the landscape to create communities and lifestyles that are more livable and healthy.

 Outside of work, Tammy finds herself involved in community-building projects with her Southwest Portland neighborhood.
 She has volunteered with City Repair's Village Building Convergence annual placemaking projects and is delighted to see so many individuals actively redefining the norms.
-She also participates in the Audubon Society’s Backyard Habitat Program, and is excited to integrate permaculture design principals with native plantings to create a backyard landscape that benefits both neighbors and the critters who live here.
+She also participates in the Columbia Land Trust and Audubon Society’s Backyard Habitat Certification Program, and is excited to integrate permaculture design principals with native plantings to create a backyard landscape that benefits both neighbors and the critters who live here.

 Away from the office, Tammy also enjoys adventures in the snow, gardening, painting & crafting, and practicing yoga.

 Joshua began making at an early age, building and renovating childhood family homes with his father.
 Formally educated at Kansas State University and The Bauhaus Dessau Institute of Architecture in Germany, Joshua holds a Master of Architecture degree.
 While in college he was editor-in-chief for the 32nd Volume of the Oz Journal: Professional Amateurs, and was part of the Kansas State University design-build team in the 2008 Solar Decathlon—an international competition to build an off-grid solar powered, energy efficient home.
 After college he continued making with firms in Kansas and Arkansas who melded architecture and prototyping, with a belief that a full shop would encourage teams to test ideas and fabricate beautiful, healthful realities.